 SSL_shutdown() shuts down an active TLS/SSL connection.
-It sends the "close notify" shutdown alert to the peer.
+It sends the close_notify shutdown alert to the peer.

-SSL_shutdown() tries to send the "close notify" shutdown alert to the peer.
+SSL_shutdown() tries to send the close_notify shutdown alert to the peer.
 Whether the operation succeeds or not, the SSL_SENT_SHUTDOWN flag is set and a currently open session is considered closed and good and will be kept in the session cache for further reuse.

-- When the application is the first party to send the "close notify" alert, SSL_shutdown() will only send the alert and then set the SSL_SENT_SHUTDOWN flag (so that the session is considered good and will be kept in the cache).
+When the application is the first party to send the close_notify alert, SSL_shutdown() will only send the alert and then set the SSL_SENT_SHUTDOWN flag (so that the session is considered good and will be kept in the cache).
 If successful, SSL_shutdown() will return 0.

-If the peer already sent the "close notify" alert and it was already processed implicitly inside another function (SSL_read(3)), the SSL_RECEIVED_SHUTDOWN flag is set.
-SSL_shutdown() will send the "close notify" alert, set the SSL_SENT_SHUTDOWN flag and will immediately return with 1.
-Whether SSL_RECEIVED_SHUTDOWN is already set can be checked using the SSL_get_shutdown() (see also SSL_set_shutdown(3) call.
+If the peer already sent the close_notify alert and it was already processed implicitly inside another function (SSL_read(3)), the SSL_RECEIVED_SHUTDOWN flag is set.
+SSL_read() will return <= 0 in that case, and SSL_get_error() will return SSL_ERROR_ZERO_RETURN.
+SSL_shutdown() will send the close_notify alert, set the SSL_SENT_SHUTDOWN flag.
+If successful, SSL_shutdown() will return 1.

+The behaviour of SSL_shutdown() additionally depends on the underlying BIO.
 If the underlying BIO is blocking, SSL_shutdown() will only return once the handshake step has been finished or an error occurred.

 If the underlying BIO is non-blocking, SSL_shutdown() will also return when the underlying BIO could not satisfy the needs of SSL_shutdown() to continue the handshake.
 In this case a call to SSL_get_error() with the return value of SSL_shutdown() will yield SSL_ERROR_WANT_READ or SSL_ERROR_WANT_WRITE.
 The calling process then must repeat the call after taking appropriate action to satisfy the needs of SSL_shutdown().
 The action depends on the underlying BIO.
 When using a non-blocking socket, nothing is to be done, but select() can be used to check for the required condition.
 When using a buffering BIO, like a BIO pair, data must be written into or retrieved out of the BIO before being able to continue.

-SSL_shutdown() can be modified to only set the connection to "shutdown" state but not actually send the "close notify" alert messages, see SSL_CTX_set_quiet_shutdown(3).
+SSL_shutdown() can be modified to only set the connection to "shutdown" state but not actually send the close_notify alert messages, see SSL_CTX_set_quiet_shutdown(3).
 When "quiet shutdown" is enabled, SSL_shutdown() will always succeed and return 1.

 The following return values can occur:

 The shutdown was successfully completed.
-The "close notify" alert was sent and the peer's "close notify" alert was received.
+The close_notify alert was sent and the peer's close_notify alert was received.

-Copyright 2000-2016 The OpenSSL Project Authors.
+Copyright 2000-2018 The OpenSSL Project Authors.
 All Rights Reserved.

-Licensed under the OpenSSL license (the "License").
+Licensed under the Apache License 2.0 (the "License").
 You may not use this file except in compliance with the License.
 You can obtain a copy in the file LICENSE in the source distribution or at https://www.openssl.org/source/license.html.